Jonathon-Fleming/ToxPi-GIS/Examples/Vignette2: Using ToxPiToolbox.md

 Colored slices based on ToxPi GUI choices
 Toggleable maximum score rings
 Sizing based on script parameters
+Note: Special characters will be replaced with underscores in slice names

 ## **General Troubleshooting:**
 * Error when running tool